The Pesticides Management Code

 premises or is exposed to pesticides.

-- Over a period of two years, depending on the pesticide, it is prohibited to apply, for agricultural purposes, a Class 3A pesticide or a Class 1 to Class 3 pesticide containing atrazine, chlorpyrifos, clothianidin, imidacloprid or thiamethoxam unless a
+- It is prohibited to apply, for agricultural purposes, a Class 3A pesticide or a Class 1 to Class 3 pesticide containing atrazine, chlorpyrifos, clothianidin, imidacloprid or thiamethoxam unless a

 justification signed by an agronomist has been obtained in advance.